Exeter Cathedral: History

 During the Victorian era, some refurbishment was carried out by George Gilbert Scott.
 As a boy, the composer Matthew Locke was trained in the choir of Exeter Cathedral, under Edward Gibbons, the brother of Orlando Gibbons.
 His name can be found scribed into the stone organ screen.

 During the Second World War, Exeter was one of the targets of a German air offensive against British cities of cultural and historical importance, which became known as the "Baedeker Blitz".
 On 4 May 1942 an early-morning air raid took place over Exeter.
 The cathedral sustained a direct hit by a large high-explosive bomb on the chapel of St James, completely demolishing it.
 The muniment room above, three bays of the aisle and two flying buttresses were also destroyed in the blast.
 The medieval wooden screen opposite the chapel was smashed into many pieces by the blast, but it has been reconstructed and restored.
 Many of the cathedral's most important artefacts, such as the ancient glass (including the great east window), the misericords, the bishop's throne, the Exeter Book, the ancient charters (of King Athelstan and Edward the Confessor) and other precious documents from the library had been removed in anticipation of such an attack.
 The precious effigy of Walter Branscombe had been protected by sand bags.

-Subsequent repairs and the clearance of the area around the western end of the building uncovered portions of earlier structures, including remains of the Roman city and of the original Norman cathedral.
+In July 2023, The Methodist Recorder reported that the cathedral chapter signed a sharing agreement between it and Mint Methodist Exeter for shared use of the Lady Chapel.